bitfwdcommunity/Blockathon/README.md

 While the Blockathon is still fresh in their minds, receiving feedback from your participants is also a great way to assess with the team what they did well and what they could improve on for the next Blockathon.

 This can be sent through a Google Form / Typeform via Telegram or email.

-Questions you may want to include:
-- XXX
-- XXX
-- XXX
-🔴🔴

 ## Thank you + Keeping in touch with the teams
 A general thank you email blast or across the Telegram group is also a great gesture to thanking the Blockathon particpants for coming along to the venue.
 Maintaining contact with all the teams is a great idea to see if they further develop their ideas.